benjhess/node-packer/node/doc/api/dgram.md

 * `multicastInterface` {string}

-*Note: All references to scope in this section are referring to [IPv6 Zone Indices][], which are defined by [RFC 4007][].
+*All references to scope in this section are referring to [IPv6 Zone Indices][], which are defined by [RFC 4007][].
 In string form, an IP with a scope index is written as `'IP%scope'` where scope is an interface name or interface number.*

 Sets the default outgoing multicast interface of the socket to a chosen interface or back to system interface selection.
 The `multicastInterface` must